SCOT: Multi-Source Cross-City Transfer with Optimal-Transport Soft-Correspondence Objective: Introduction

+\cOne~\textbf{Optimal transport for capacity-controlled soft matching.} OT compares distributions via a minimum-cost coupling between point sets~\citep{villani2021topics,villani2008optimal}, and its entropic form~\citep{cuturi2013sinkhorn} imposes marginal capacity constraints that address both failure modes at once: bounding per-region mass prevents the many-to-one collapse of anchor matching, while the resulting many-to-many soft coupling avoids the indiscriminate mixing of distribution-level objectives.
+Sinkhorn iterations~\citep{peyre2019computational} scale this to urban settings, leveraging OT's established role in domain adaptation and representation learning~\citep{courty2016optimal,chen2020graph,li2024optimal}.

+\cTwo~\textbf{OT-guided contrastive sharpening for semantic discriminability.} Geometric closeness alone does not yield semantically discriminative embeddings.
+We therefore couple OT with a contrastive objective whose soft positives are defined by the transport coupling itself: target candidates are weighted by transported mass, focusing similarity on transport-supported pairs while inheriting OT's capacity control~\citep{genevay2018learning}.
+The result is a locally aligned yet non-collapsed embedding geometry that transfers more reliably (Fig.~\ref{fig:tsne_xa2bj_scot_vs_core}, left).
+A one-sided cycle reconstruction further stabilizes training under strong heterogeneity by enforcing transport-conditioned identity. \paragraph{Contributions.} \begin{itemize}

+\item \cI~\textbf{Single-source alignment via OT soft correspondence.} We propose the \emph{first} cross-city alignment framework that jointly enforces capacity-controlled correspondence, semantic discriminability, and rectangular-geometry stability, instantiated via Sinkhorn-based entropic OT, an OT-weighted contrastive objective, and a one-sided cycle regularizer.

-\item We extend SCOT to multi-source transfer via a shared hub of learnable prototypes, aligning each city to the hub with balanced entropic OT guided by a target-induced prior to prevent source domination and conflicting gradients across sources.
+\item \cII~\textbf{Multi-source extension through a shared prototype hub.} We extend \scot to multi-source transfer via a shared prototype hub guided by a target-induced prior and balanced OT, coordinating heterogeneous sources without explicit source-selection heuristics and reducing the impact of conflicting per-source signals through hub-mediated aggregation.

-\item Experiments on cross-city transfer for GDP, population, and CO$_2$ (single- and multi-source) show consistent gains over strong baselines and improved robustness under heterogeneity and scarce labels.
-Robustness experiments across alternative backbones and regressors confirm that gains stem from the alignment design rather than encoder capacity.
+\item \cIII~\textbf{Empirical validation.} On GDP, population, and CO$_2$ prediction across cities and directions, \scot outperforms strong baselines in both single- and multi-source settings, with multi-source \scot consistently surpassing the strongest single-source transfer.
+Controlled substitution of encoders and regressors further confirms that gains stem from alignment design rather than encoder capacity or readout flexibility. \end{itemize}